elymsyr/iris-recognition/README.md

 - [Contact](#contact)

 ## Development
-- [ ] **Improved Iris Analysis**: Improving analyze speed and extraction of features from iris images and creating a dictionary for recognition.
+- [ ] **Improved Iris Analysis**: Improving analysis speed and extraction of features from iris images and creating a dictionary for recognition.
 - [ ] **Performance Improvements**: Enhancements for recognition performance and speed, especially under suboptimal camera conditions.
 - [x] **Database Integration**: Save and retrieve iris data using a database.
   - [ ] Optimization for fast query.